Joe Logan

 Joe Logan (born January 28, 1974) is the former head coach of the Loyola University Maryland women's basketball team, an NCAA Division I program that competes in the Patriot League.
 Logan was named head coach at Loyola on May 12, 2005, after spending the previous four seasons (2001–2005) as a women's basketball assistant coach at St. Joseph's University in Philadelphia.

 Logan, a 1996 graduate of Loyola, was also an assistant coach at Loyola from 1997 to 2001 under Pat Coyle and Cindy Griffin.
 Following his graduation, Logan spent a season as a men's basketball assistant coach at Centenary College, an NCAA Division III school in Hackettstown, New Jersey.

 During his time as a student at Loyola, Logan was a manager for both the men's and women's basketball teams.
 He was with each team when they advanced to the NCAA Tournaments (men, 1994; women, 1995) and served under former Loyola coaches Skip Prosser and Coyle.

-Logan returned to Loyola to help rebuild the Greyhounds, and he has done an admirable job at that.
+Logan returned to Loyola to help rebuild the Greyhounds.
 In 2005–2006, the Greyhounds compiled a 20–10 record, the most victories by a first-year head coach in school history.
 Loyola advanced to the MAAC Championship Game that year before losing to Marist.

 The 2006–2007 Greyhounds put together an 18–12 mark and moved on to the MAAC Semifinals despite being projected to finish seventh in the conference prior to the season.
 Logan was named the Anaconda Sports/MAAC Coach of the Year following that season.